Sarcoma UK Understanding Bone Sarcoma Patient Guide.pdfDownload

-They can affect almost any part of the body, on the inside or the outside.
+Sarcomas are uncommon cancers that can affect any part of the body, on the inside or outside, including the muscle, bone, tendons, blood vessels and fatty tissues.

 Sarcomas commonly affect the arms, legs and trunk.
 They also appear in the stomach and intestines as well as behind the abdomen (retroperitoneal sarcomas) and the female reproductive system (gynaecological sarcomas).

-- Bone sarcomas affect less than 500 people in the UK each year, making it a very rare form of cancer.
+- Bone sarcomas affect about 670 people in the UK each year.
 Not all bone cancers will be sarcomas.

 - Soft tissue sarcomas can affect any part of the body; they develop in supporting or connective tissue such as the muscle, nerves, fatty tissue, and blood vessels.
 Soft tissue sarcomas include: